jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/privacy/index.md

 ### Email marketing

 We offer electronic newsletters to which you may voluntarily subscribe at any time.
-We are committed to keeping your e-mail address confidential and will not disclose your email address to any third parties except as allowed in the information use and processing section or for the purposes of utilizing a third party provider to send such emails.
-We will maintain the information sent via e-mail in accordance with applicable laws and regulations.
+We are committed to keeping your email address confidential and will not disclose your email address to any third parties except as allowed in the information use and processing section or for the purposes of utilizing a third party provider to send such emails.
+We will maintain the information sent via email in accordance with applicable laws and regulations.

-In compliance with the `CAN-SPAM Act`, all e-mails sent from us will clearly state who the e-mail is from and provide clear information on how to contact the sender.
-You may choose to stop receiving our newsletter or marketing emails by following the unsubscribe instructions included in these emails or by contacting us.
-However, you will continue to receive essential transactional emails.
+In compliance with the CAN-SPAM Act, all emails sent from us will clearly state who the email is from and provide clear information on how to contact the sender.
+You may choose to stop receiving our newsletter or marketing emails by following the unsubscribe instructions included in these emails or by contacting us at help@fluidattacks.com.
+However,
+you will continue to receive essential transactional emails.

 ### Links to other websites